exercism/v3/languages/swift/exercises/concept/arrays/.docs/instructions.md

 ## 7. Remove a card from the bottom of the stack

 Implement the function `removeBottomCard(_:)` that returns a copy of the stack which has had the card at the bottom of the stack removed.
+If the given stack is empty, the original stack should be returned, unchanged.

 ```swift
 removeBottomCard([8, 5, 9, 7, 1])